Inner Temple: Gardens and Gateway

 Inner Temple Gardens were laid out around 1601, with a set of decorated railings added in 1618 with the Temple's pegasus and the griffin of Gray's Inn, a sign of the strong relationship between the two; the design was included in the new iron gates made in 1730, which are still present.
 The gardens contain various landmarks, including a sundial from 1707 by Edward Strong the Elder, a pair of cisterns dated from 1730 and a lead statute of a blackmoor by John Nost, which was transferred from Clifford's Inn when Clifford's was destroyed.
 A rookery was established during the 18th century by Edward Northey, who brought a colony of crows from his estates in Epsom to fill it.
 The gardens were previously noted for their roses, and William Shakespeare claimed that the Wars of the Roses started in the Inner Temple Garden.
 The gardens have recently been the subject of substantial restoration under the auspices of the Master of the Garden, Oliver Sells QC.
+In 1870 Robert Marnock re-designed the Inner Temple Garden.

 The Gateway, at the top of Inner Temple Lane on Fleet Street, is thought to have existed in the same location since the founding of the Temples by the Knights Templar.
 It was rebuilt in 1610 by John Bennett, the King's Serjeant-at-Arms, and again rebuilt in 1748.
 The building above it (which is not owned by the Inn) is reputed to have been the council chambers of Henry Frederick, Prince of Wales and Charles, Prince of Wales, later Charles I.

 Hall

-The original Inner Temple Hall is the Hall or refectory of the original Knights Templar building on the site, and has been dated to the 8th century.
+The original Knights' Templar Hall was replaced in the fourteenth or fifteenth century.
 It was extensively repaired in 1606 and 1629, but was still in poor condition in 1816.
 Despite this, little was done at that time but replacing the timbers which had gone rotten and patching the crumbling walls with brick.
 As a result of the poor condition and the increasing numbers of barristers, it was demolished in 1868.

 Its replacement was a larger hall in the Gothic style, designed by Sydney Smirke, which was opened on 14 May 1870 by Princess Louise.
 The new Hall was 94 feet long, 41 feet wide and 40 feet high, with glass windows featuring the coats of arms of noted Treasurers from 1506 onwards running around the room.
 There were two doors, one to the south and one to the north, which are said by William Dugdale to be the remnants of a "great carved screen" erected in 1574.

 The Hall was destroyed during the Second World War, and the foundation stone for the new hall was laid by Queen Elizabeth in 1952.
 The building was designed by Hubert Worthington and opened in 1955 as part of a complex involving the Hall, Library and Benchers' Chambers.